oracle/weblogic-image-tool/site/update-image.md

 # Update Image

+After you have created a Docker image with the Image Tool, you may want to change it from time to time.
+The `update` command should be used to update these existing Docker images created with the Image Tool.
+For example, you may want to:
+* Apply a WebLogic patch
+* Apply the latest PSU from Oracle
+* Create a new WebLogic domain (if one did not already exist)
+* Deploy a new application to an existing domain
+* Modify the domain configuration (add a data source, change a port number, ...)

-Use the `update` command to apply patches to an existing WebLogic Docker image.
-The required options for the command are marked with an asterisk (*).
-The password can be provided in one of the three ways:
+The required options for the `update` command are marked with an asterisk (*), below.
+**NOTE:** The password can be provided in one of the three ways:

 * Plain text
 * Environment variable